jnkiarie/moringa-ip-week-one/README.md

 # moringa-ip-week-one
 My First Web Page
 My Projects at moringa school, 13.10.2021
 By Jimmy Njuguna kiarie
 Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This is my IP for week one at Moringa school

 Technologies Used
 HTML Tags to style the page
 CSS also used to style the formats and appearance

 Support and contact details
 jimmyn.kiarie@gmail.com

 License
 GNU General Public License v3.0

 Contributor
 Jimmy Njuguna Kiarie